DalgoT4D/dbt-automation/README.md

 Documentation can be found [here](https://github.com/DalgoT4D/dbt-automation/wiki)

+# NOTE the contents of this repository have been copied over to https://github.com/DalgoT4D/DDP_backend and the repository has been archived

 # Setting up the test environment

 - Create a `pytest.ini` file and the test warehouse credentials.